-4.6 MASTERS OF MANAGEMENT SCIENCES (BUSINESS ADMINISTRATION)
+4.5 MASTERS OF MANAGEMENT SCIENCES (BUSINESS ADMINISTRATION)

-The minimum admission requirement for the Masters of Management Sciences (Business Administration) is a B. Tech: Business Administration or equivalent qualification.
-Preference will be given to applicants with an average score of 60% or higher in the B. Tech: Business Administration or equivalent qualification.
+The minimum admission requirement for the Masters of Management Sciences (Business Administration) is a Postgraduate Diploma in Management Sciences, specialising in Business Administration, or a cognate NQF 8 qualification, or a B. Tech: Business Administration, or a cognate B. Tech qualification.
+Only applicants with an average score of 60% or higher in the qualifying qualification will be considered for enrolment into the programme.

+Assessment NQF

+Method Level

-Assessment Method 100% research.
+100% research.
 The final dissertation will be assessed by two external examiners 9

-4.7 D. PHIL.
+4.6 D. PHIL.
 IN MANAGEMENT SCIENCES (BUSINESS ADMINISTRATION)